-Call for Presenters and Deadlines: Participants are invited from the industry; site contractors, nanomaterial vendors; laboratories that synthesize and characterize ENPs for environmental remediation; regulatory authorities (local, state, and federal government) and academia (faculty and students).
-Presenters should submit titles and abstracts for podium or poster presentations by the new, extended deadline of January 31, 2013.
-The workshop or program schedule will be finalized by February 20, 2013.
+Call for Presenters and Deadlines: Participants were invited from the industry; site contractors, nanomaterial vendors; laboratories that synthesize and characterize ENPs for environmental remediation; regulatory authorities (local, state, and federal government) and academia (faculty and students).
+Presenters submitted titles and abstracts for podium or poster presentations by the new, extended deadline of January 31, 2013.
+The workshop or program schedule was finalized by February 20, 2013.
 Event date: June 5-7, 2013.
-Students are encouraged to submit proposals for podium or poster presentations.
-"Best student" poster and presentation awards will be given.
+Students were encouraged to submit proposals for podium or poster presentations.
 Information about this workshop can also be found at http://cluin.org.

-Workshop Format: The main workshop will be held from approximately 8:30 am - 4:30 pm on Wednesday June 5, 2013 and Thursday June 6, 2013.
-Sign-in and light continental breakfast will be provided each day starting at 7:30 am.
-Posters and exhibits will be viewable throughout the workshop.
-A reception on Thursday evening will provide participants with an additional opportunity for networking.
+Workshop Format: The main workshop was held from approximately 8:30 am - 4:30 pm on Wednesday June 5, 2013 and Thursday June 6, 2013.
+Sign-in and light continental breakfast was provided each day starting at 7:30 am.
+Posters and exhibits were viewable throughout the workshop.
+A reception provided participants with an additional opportunity for networking.

-Venue: The workshop is being held on the campus of Southeastern Louisiana University which is located in Hammond, LA.
+Venue: The workshop was held on the campus of Southeastern Louisiana University which is located in Hammond, LA.
 Hammond is approximately 50 minutes away from New Orleans and 50 minutes away from Baton Rouge.
-Participants can fly into either New Orleans (MSY) or Baton Rouge (BTR).
-Event participants may select from a number of local hotels in and around the city.
+Participants flew into either New Orleans (MSY) or Baton Rouge (BTR).
+Event participants selected from a number of local hotels in and around the city.

 Steering Committee: Ephraim Massawe (Southeastern); Michael Gill (U.S. EPA - Region 9); Gregory Gervais (U.S. EPA-OSWER); Mark D. Hoover (NIOSH); Martha Otto (U.S. EPA, ORD); Janet Carter (U.S. OSHA); Sebastian van Delden (Southeastern); Daniel McCarthy (Southeastern); Dr. Su Chumming (EPA, ORD).

-Sponsorship Opportunities: The workshop provides a valuable opportunity for companies to showcase their instruments, equipment, and new technologies, and to underwrite workshop activities.
-Exhibits/booths will be provided for exhibitor registrants.
-Please contact the workshop office for details.
+Sponsorship Opportunities: The workshop provided a valuable opportunity for companies to showcase their instruments, equipment, and new technologies, and to underwrite workshop activities.
+Exhibits/booths were provided for exhibitor registrants.

 Organized by: Southeastern Louisiana University in cooperation with government, industry, academic, and occupational partners, with partial financial support from the Louisiana Board of Regents for Higher Education.